-The ASCE Committee on America’s Infrastructure, made up of 28 dedicated civil engineers from across the country with decades of expertise in all categories, volunteers their time to work with ASCE Infrastructure Initiatives staff to prepare the Infrastructure Report Card.
+The ASCE Committee on America’s Infrastructure, made up of 28 dedicated civil engineers from across the country with decades of expertise in all categories, volunteers their time to work with ASCE Infrastructure Initiatives staff to prepare the Infrastructure Report Card and the US infrastructure grade scale.
 The Committee assesses all relevant data and reports, consults with technical and industry experts, and assigns grades using the following key criteria:

 - Capacity: Does the infrastructure’s capacity meet current and future demands?

 - Condition: What is the infrastructure’s existing and near-future physical condition?

 - Funding: What is the current level of funding from all levels of government for the infrastructure category as compared to the estimated funding need?

 - Future Need: What is the cost to improve the infrastructure?
 Will future funding prospects address the need?